LittleBlondeDevil/TruckDevil/README.md

 ### Hardware:

-The CAN transciever in use is the Macchina M2 ([Under-the-Dash](https://www.macchina.cc/catalog/m2-boards/m2-under-dash)).
+The recommended CAN transciever to use is the Macchina M2 ([Under-the-Dash](https://www.macchina.cc/catalog/m2-boards/m2-under-dash)).

-A USB-A to Micro B Cable will be required to connect to the M2 with a laptop.
+However, python-can is used so hardware devices with any of the supported interfaces, such as SocketCAN, could be used: ([CAN Interface Modules](https://python-can.readthedocs.io/en/master/interfaces.html)).

 Additionally, an OBD-II to J1939 deutsch 9 pin adapter or splitter should be utilized, available on [Amazon](https://www.amazon.com/gp/product/B073DJN7FG/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1).